strawberry145/twise_night/README.md

 1. Purpose

-Our game is designed to raise awareness about the urgency of global warming, with a special focus on the dramatic climate changes happening in Tunisia.
+This game is designed to raise awareness about the urgency of global warming, with a special focus on the dramatic climate changes happening in Tunisia.
 We want to inspire players to be part of the solution by highlighting two key actions:

 1. Improving energy efficiency – It’s not just about using less energy, but making sure it’s distributed wisely across different applications.
 2. Expanding renewable energy – By shifting away from fossil fuels, we can reduce carbon emissions and build cleaner, more sustainable cities.